robfostier/supemon/README.md

 ```

 This structure contains all data associated with Moves:
-1. name is a char array of size 12 + 1 for '\0'.
+1. `name` is a char array of size 12 + 1 for '\0'.
 It stores the name of the Move.
-2. damage is an integer that stores the damage/heal/buff/debuff value associated with the Move.
+2. `damage` is an integer that stores the damage/heal/buff/debuff value associated with the Move.
-3. type is a MoveType that specifies the effect of the Move.
+3. `type` is a MoveType that specifies the effect of the Move.
-    - MOVE_OFFENSIVE represents Moves that deal damage to the target - when positive -, or heal the launcher - when negative -.
+    - `MOVE_OFFENSIVE` represents Moves that deal damage to the target - when positive -, or heal the launcher - when negative -.
-    - MOVE_ATTACK, MOVE_DEFENSE, MOVE_EVASION and MOVE_ACCURACY represent Moves that buff the launcher - when positive -, or debuff the target - when negative -.
+    - `MOVE_ATTACK`, `MOVE_DEFENSE`, `MOVE_EVASION` and `MOVE_ACCURACY` represent Moves that buff the launcher - when positive -, or debuff the target - when negative -.

 #### Item